ampproject/amphtml/extensions/amp-3d-gltf/amp-3d-gltf.md

 ### title (optional)

-Define a `title` attribute for the component.
-The default is `GLTF 3D model`.
+Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
+The default value is `"GLTF 3D model"`.

 ## Actions